kornsour/ecommerce-app/README.md

 - `npm install --save-dev @types/jest @types/supertest jest ts-jest supertest mongodb-memory-server`
   - Testing dependencies
   - Copy of MongoDB in memory so that we can easily test multiple DBs at same time

+### Common Library

+- `npm install typescript del-cli --save-dev`
+  - `--save-dev` when you only want dependencies for development
+  - They do not get installed when adding the package to another service

 ### Secrets